SerenaTetart/Time_series_analysis/README.md

 * Keras
 * Pandas

-## Project 1 - Bitcoin Prediction with LSTM
+## Project 1 - Bitcoin Forecast with LSTM

 The dataset used is the market price everyday since 2014, I shared it in the repository.